-Commissioner Dasher asked about the Medicaid transportation funding and what the cost was annually for those trips (\$2/person each way).
+Commissioner Dasher asked about the Medicaid transportation funding and what the cost was annually for those trips.
+Mr. Butts said two dollars per person each way.
 Commissioner Dasher asked if it could be made free for those passengers.
-Assistant County Manager for Human Resources Carolyn Miller said the County will look into it.
+Assistant County Manager for Human Resources Carolyn Miller said the County would look into it.

-Commissioner Dasher clarified the twenty percent increase on the permits and fees on (Page twenty-three) is a twenty percent increase in revenue and not a twenty percent increase in fees.
+Commissioner Dasher clarified that the twenty percent increase on the permits and fees on page twenty-three was a twenty percent increase in revenue and not a twenty percent increase in fees.

-Vice Chair Gomez Flores asked if the County can forgo inspection fees for residents buying an abandoned home and renovating it.
+Vice Chair Gomez Flores asked if the County could forgo inspection fees for residents buying an abandoned home and renovating it.
 Mr. LaMontagne said this could be a goal for affordable housing.
-Commissioner Dasher mentioned a possible partnership with the Town of Siler City and if the Town identified dilapidated structures, then the County could reimburse the Town for permitting fees.
-Mr. Thompson explained that he and Chatham County's Policy Analyst Stephanie Watkins-Cruz have been having conversations with Siler City Planner Jack Meadows along these lines.
-Staff will look into the possibilities and options.
+Commissioner Dasher mentioned a possible partnership with the Town of Siler City.
+If the Town identified dilapidated structures, then the County could reimburse the Town for permitting fees.
+Mr. Thompson explained that he and Chatham County's Policy Analyst Stephanie Watkins-Cruz had been having conversations with Siler City Planner Jack Meadows along these lines.
+Staff would look into the possibilities and options.

 Mr. LaMontagne said with the hotels coming, there could be some other programs that could be funded by occupancy tax.
-The County is currently at three percent and the State allows us to go up to six percent.
+The County was currently at three percent and the State allowed up to six percent.
 Commissioner Dasher requested this be discussed at the January 2023 Board of Commissioners retreat.

-Mr. LaMontagne explained that the Board will hear much more in the fall in the CIP about the County's move to Renaissance Drive.
+Mr. LaMontagne explained that the Board would hear much more in the fall in the Capital Improvements Plan about the County's move to Renaissance Drive.

-The staff has no recommended tax increase for FY23.
+The staff has no recommended tax increase for fiscal year 2023.